 Scotland Tour: Scottish Highlands & Lowlands

-Scotland Tour: From Caerlaverock Castle in the south to the prehistoric sites of Maeshowe, Stenness Stones, and Skara Brae to the finely decorated 15th century Rosslyn Chapel, and from the battlefield at Culloden to Linlithgow Palace, home of the Stewart kings.
+Scotland Tour: From Caerlaverock Castle in the south to the prehistoric sites of the Orkney Islands in the north.
+See 15th century Rosslyn Chapel, the battlefield at Culloden and Linlithgow Palace, home of the Stewart kings.
 Experience the taste of fine whisky and join the fun at the Tomintoul Highland Games.

 with Dr. Brian Buchanan